 There are 8 short front-country trails along the loop road as well, ranging in distance from 0.1 to 2 miles (0.15 to 3.2 km) round trip.
 Most people only spend part of a day at Craters of the Moon (the campground rarely fills), but I highly recommend camping for at least a couple of days and really taking the time to explore this unique landscape.

 We began our weekend at the visitor center, located just inside the park.
 Our next stop was Lava Flow Campground, the only campground in the park.
 It’s aptly named.
 The entire park is covered with lava rock, and the campground is no exception.
 This makes for some awesome campsites.
 Our site (I think we were in #13) was surrounded by a conglomeration of large black boulders, giving us quite a bit of privacy despite the wide-open landscape.

 Just across the road from the campground is a hill with an unofficial trail up the side.
 I highly recommend this climb – it’s steep but the view from the top is well worth it.
 It also gave us an up close look at the vegetation that manages to find a life in this arid, rocky environment.

 If you do have just one day in the monument, the loop drive is the best way to see a lot in a short period of time.
-This 7-mile loop takes about 30 minutes to drive, leaving plenty of time to stop at pullouts and hike some of the shorter trails.
+This 7 mile (11 km) loop takes about 30 minutes to drive, leaving plenty of time to stop at pullouts and hike some of the shorter trails.
 Since we’d be there for 2 days, we spent day 1 hiking the trails on the first half of the loop road.

 Just beyond Inferno Cone are the Spatter Cones.
 These volcanic cones are formed when small blobs of lava splatter upwards, fall back down onto the edge of the cone, and harden.
 Short trails lead to the top of two spatter cones, one of which is so deep and shaded that, even after a long hot summer, snow remained in the depths of the crater.